-During the examination conversation, the examiners independently evaluate the linguistic achievement of the test taker.
-After the test takers have left the room, the examiners compare their results and reach a consensus.
+During Speaking, each of the two examiners marks the test takers' performances individually.
+After the test takers have left the room, the examiners reach a consensus on the marks to be awarded for each test taker.

 Calculation of the score